HaydenDekker/website-imager-scheduler/README.md

 A device can download

 - (complete) FTP Server - Can connect, locate and download.
-- HTTP, Can retrieve image via HTTP.
+- (complete) HTTP, Can retrieve image via HTTP.
-- Can read image from file system at configured location.
+- (complete) Can read image from file system at configured location.

+## Convert images for specific devices

+- (complete) Can convert PNG image to grayscale.
+- (complete) Can automatically convert images on receipt of image to filesystem.

 ## Example Application